HEALTH, TESTING & QUARANTINE – Covid19

 - Gloves, masks, and other waste generated during home care should be placed into a waste bin with a lid before disposing of it as infectious waste.
 The onus of disposal of infectious waste resides with the local sanitary authority.

 - Avoid other types of exposure to contaminated items (e.g. do not share toothbrushes, cigarettes, eating utensils, dishes, drinks, towels, washcloths, or bed linen).

 - For mild laboratory confirmed patients who are cared for at home, to be released from home isolation, cases must test negative using PCR testing twice from samples collected at least 24 hours apart.
 Where testing is not possible, WHO recommends that confirmed patients remain isolated for an additional two weeks after symptoms resolve.

 GLi will require that students do a routine serological Sars Covid IGM testing once a week.
 The weekly routine Covid-19 testing is mandatory.
 In agreement with the Association of American Colleges and University Programs in Italy (AACUPI) schools, Ospedale Israelitico Medical Services will perform the test.
 The cost for this is included in the program costs.
 GLi will collaborate with our medical advisor for any Covid-19 related questions.

 Ospedale Spallanzani has announced that salivary tests are being tested and will be available very soon.
-Other types of testing may be available before the start of the spring semester.
+Other types of testing may be available soon.

 Showing symptoms of Covid-19